Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Non-trivial inclusions

 The construction of a DRD strategy provided in the proof of Theorem~\ref{theorem:mixed:behavioural} leads to an exponential blow-up of the memory state space.
-For an RDD strategy $\mathcal{M} = (M, \mu_\init, \nextmove, \update)$, we have constructed an outcome-equivalent DRD strategy with a state space consisting of functions $\supp(\mu_\init)\to M\cup\{\bot\}$, therefore with a state space of size $(|M|+1)^{|\supp(\mu_\init)|}$.
-In the upcoming lemma, we state that an exponential blow-up in the number of initial memory states cannot be avoided in general.
+For an RDD strategy $\mealy = \mealyTuple$, we have constructed an outcome-equivalent DRD strategy with a state space consisting of functions $\supp{\mealyDistInit}\to \mealyStateSpace\cup\{\bot\}$, therefore with a state space of size $(|\mealyStateSpace|+1)^{|\supp{\mealyDistInit}|}$.
+In the upcoming lemma, we state that an exponential blow-up in the number of initial memory states cannot be avoided in general, even in the turn-based setting.

-\begin{lemma} For all $n\in \IN$, there exist a two-player deterministic game (respectively a Markov decision process) $\game_n$ with $n+2$ states, $4n+2$ transitions, $n+1$ actions, and an RDD strategy $\mathcal{M}_n$ of $\player_1$ with $n$ states such that any outcome-equivalent DRD strategy must have at least $2^n-1$ states. \end{lemma}
+\begin{lemma} Let $k\in \IN_0$.
+There exist a two-player turn-based deterministic game (respectively an MDP) $\game_k$ with $k+2$ states, $4k+2$ transitions, $k+2$ actions, and an RDD strategy $\mealy_k$ of $\playerOne$ with $k$ states such that any outcome-equivalent DRD strategy must have at least $2^k-1$ states. \end{lemma}